 Do you have any information on the early literacy activities of young children?

-Parents and other family members can engage in home literacy activities with their children in different ways, such as by reading; telling stories; teaching letters, words, or numbers; or visiting a library.
+Parents and other family members can engage in home literacy activities with their children in different ways, such as by reading; telling stories; teaching letters, words, or numbers; or visiting a library to promote literacy development.
 This Fast Fact presents parent-reported information on the extent to which 3- to 5-year-olds who are not yet enrolled in kindergarten engage with a family member in literacy activities at home.

-Percentage of 3- to 5-year-olds not yet enrolled in kindergarten who participated in home literacy activities with a family member, by type and frequency of activity: 2001 and 2012
+Percentage of 3- to 5-year-olds not yet enrolled in kindergarten, by type and frequency of activity: 2001 and 2016

-SOURCE: U.S. Department of Education, National Center for Education Statistics (2016).The Condition of Education 2016 (NCES 2016-144), Home Literacy Activities with Young Children.
+SOURCE: U.S. Department of Education, National Center for Education Statistics (2018).The Condition of Education 2018 (NCES 2018-144), Home Literacy Activities with Young Children.

 Related Tables and Figures: (Listed by Release Date)